dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/BuildOmniaCluster/Authentication.rst

     cd security
     ansible-playbook security.yml -i inventory

-The inventory should contain auth_server as per the inventory file in `samplefiles <../../samplefiles.html#inventory-file>`_.
+The inventory should contain the auth_server as per the inventory file in `samplefiles <../../samplefiles.html#inventory-file>`_.
 The inventory file is case-sensitive.
 Follow the format provided in the sample file link.

     * Do not include the IP of the control plane or local host as the ``auth_server group`` in the inventory file.
     * To customize the security features on the login node, update the desired parameters in ``input/login_node_security_config.yml``.